nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Test case: Missing JSON file<br>
        Expected: Creates a new addressbook.json file when there is a new command entered

-    5. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

 ### 7.4.
 Sorting Clients

 1. Sorting clients when client list has multiple clients in the list